UnexomWid/waid/README.md

 Why?
 Because you could have focus on the Visual Studio window, while scrolling on Reddit.

-It detects the window title, and picks the current activity based on the config file.
+It detects the window title and process path, and picks the current activity based on the config file.

 If you don't use your keyboard or mouse for a period of time (see the client config), the tool will stop tracking until you are active again.